developmental-neuroimaging-lab/mrtrix/README.md

     You should see a list of jobs that are running (status "R") and a list of jobs in queue (status "PD")

 ### Moving data to the server
-When your jobs are completed, move the outputs to the Rundle server by running rsync from your local computer:
+When your jobs are completed, move the outputs to the Rundle server by running rsync from your local computer.
+These files are large; ONLY move the output files that you need to visually inspect or work with on your local computer:
 ```
 rsync -av user.name@arc.ucalgary.ca:/work/lebel_lab/mrtrix/* /Volumes/BIDS/CL_Preschool/derivatives/mrtrix
 ```